sdondley/ClimateChangeChat/perl.md

     hrsh7th/cmp-nvim-lsp
     L3MON4D3/LuaSnip

-### Step 3: Cut and paste a giant lua code snippet into your vim configuration
+### Step 3: Cut and paste a giant lua code snippet into your neovim configuration
-* If you use `init.lua` for your vim confguration file, you can drop the code below directly into it
+* If you use `init.lua` for your neovim confguration file, you can drop the code below directly into it
-* If you use `init.vim` for your configuration file:
+* If you use `init.neovim` for your configuration file:
-    * Open `init.vim`
+    * Open `init.neovim`
     * Add `lua require('lsp_config')` to the file
-    * Now, in the root of you your vim config directory:
+    * Now, in the root of you your neovim config directory:
         * create a `lua` directory if it doesn't already exist
             * In this directory, create a file called `lsp_config.lua`
                 * drop the code beloow into it